 Enter your name and email in the form below and download the free template now!

 Download the free Excel template now to advance your finance knowledge!

 What is the Importance of Operating Income in Business?

 Operating income is considered a critical indicator of how efficiently a business is operating.
 It is an indirect measure of productivity and a company’s ability to generate more earnings, which can then be used to further expand the business.
 Investors closely monitor operating profit in order to assess the trend of a company’s efficiency over a period of time.

 Operating profit, like gross profit and net profit, is a key financial metric used to determine the company’s worth for a potential buyout.
 The higher the operating profit as time goes by, the more effectively a company’s core business is being carried out.

+Thank you for reading CFI’s guide to Operating Income.
 If you’re interested in advancing your career in corporate finance, these CFI articles will help you on your way: